squidgy617/BrawlInstallerPlugins/README.md

 https://github.com/squidgy617/BrawlInstallerPlugins#package-character) plugin in this suite.

 Ideally, mod creators should create good character packages for you to use with this plugin, but if no package exists, anybody can create one using the previously mentioned plugin or templates.

+Character packages can also come with a FighterSettings.txt file that declares various parameters for the fighter, usually for modifying Gecko codes.
+See the FighterSettings.txt section for more details.

 ## Template Packages
 **DOWNLOAD:** [Rockman X (by CaliKingz01) Example Package](https://www.mediafire.com/file/qnx8p14ivsb3rxo/RockmanX_by_CaliKingz01.zip/file)